JohnEstropia/CoreStore/README.md

 # Who uses CoreStore?
 I'd love to hear about apps using CoreStore.
-Send me a message and I'll feature your apps here!
+Send me a message and I'll welcome any feedback!

 # License